Agricultural IPM Grant Opportunities

 - Conservation Stewardship Program

 USDA NIFA.
-Addresses high priority issues related to pests and their management by supporting projects that will ensure food security with comprehensive IPM approaches.
-Total funding: ~$12.1 million.
-Deadline: May 9, 2017.
+Addresses high priority issues related to pests and their management by supporting projects that will ensure food security and respond effectively to other major societal pest management challenges with comprehensive IPM approaches that are economically viable, ecologically prudent, and safe for human health.
+Total funding: ~$8.1 million.
+Deadline: May 8, 2018.

 - August 19, 2013